Security Policy#

 Advisory Resolution History#

-January 2025 — Resolved RUSTSEC-2024-0384 (instant) and RUSTSEC-2024-0436 (paste) by removing the third-party busrt broker dependency.
-With the introduction of the in-house daemoneye-eventbus crate, both advisories were eliminated from the workspace.
+January 2025.
+Resolved RUSTSEC-2024-0384 (instant) and RUSTSEC-2024-0436 (paste) by removing the third-party busrt broker.
+The replacement in-house daemoneye-eventbus crate eliminated both advisories from the workspace.

 Operational Controls#

-- CI continues to enforce
+- CI enforces

 Security Contact#